 - Physical inactivity

 Nothing makes metabolism dip like physical inactivity.
 The more sedentary the lifestyle slower will be the body’s metabolism.
+Read more about the health benefits of exercise.

 A tall glass of cool water can boost your metabolism like nothing else.
 Dehydration can disrupt your metabolic processes.